Skip to Content

 • Didactic residency modules: Throughout the program on Fridays.

-• Teaching assistance (Pitt DPT geriatric program): Thursday afternoons during the prime semester.
+• Teaching assistance (Pitt DPT geriatric program): schedule is variable.

 • Specialty practice observations: scheduled when appropriate.